Skip to content

 How This Tool Works

-Enter your garden bed's length, width, and desired soil depth to see the total volume needed in cubic feet, cubic yards, and bags.
+Pick your units, then enter your garden bed's length, width, and desired soil depth to see the total volume needed in cubic feet/yards (or liters/cubic meters) and bags.

 Formula & Method